Before we learn Benchmark Testing, let’s understand-

 What is Benchmark Testing?

 A benchmark must be repeatable.
-For instance, with every iteration of load a test, if the response times varies too much, system performance be benchmarked.
+For instance, with every iteration of the load test, if the response times vary too much, system performance must be benchmarked.
 Response time needs to be stable amongst different load conditions.

 A benchmark must be quantifiable.
-For example, the user experience cannot be quantified in numbers, but time a user spends on a webpage due to good UI can be quantified.
+For example, the user experience cannot be quantified in numbers, but the time a user spends on a webpage due to good UI can be quantified.

-Benchmark Testing is not a term related to just software testing, but it also deals with Hardware Testing and considered as one of the most important tasks in the business world.
+Benchmark Testing is not a term related to just software testing, but it also deals with Hardware Testing and is considered one of the most important tasks in the business world.

 In this tutorial, we will discuss benchmarks for a client-server application or, in other words, a web application.
 The benchmark testing can be done for the following services,